EManifold/makers-notes/week-4.md

 - Refactor if else statement
 - Go to play when play again instead of index, put home button instead

+Group discussion:
+- What's the difference between class method and instance methods?
+- How do you access a class method's methods?

+Todo:
+- Look at rubric
+- Look at deeper learning objectives link

 **Gaps in knowledge to rectify**